 - Any procedure that involves placement of a catheter inside a blood vessel carries certain risks.
 These risks include damage to the blood vessel, bruising or bleeding at the puncture site, and infection.
 However precaution is taken to mitigate these risks.

-- Contrast material used during these procedures may cause renal failure, a decrease in kidney function, particularly if there is already some degree of decreased kidney function.
-Your physician generally checks your renal function before this procedure in order to lower this risk.
-See the Safety page for more information about Contrast Material.
+- Contrast material may cause a decrease in kidney function, particularly if it already exists.
+Your doctor will check your kidney function before the procedure in order to lower this risk.

 What are the limitations of Angioplasty and Vascular Stenting?

 Angioplasty with vascular stenting is just one way to treat narrowed or blocked arteries.
-Medications and exercise are often the first step in treating atherosclerosis.
+Medication and exercise are often the first step.

-Regardless of which artery is blocked, angioplasty does not reverse or cure the underlying disease of atherosclerosis.
-It is extremely important for patients to make lifestyle changes, including eating a healthy diet that is low in saturated fat, exercising and not smoking.
-Individuals with diabetes, high blood pressure and/or high cholesterol need to follow the treatment plan prescribed by their healthcare providers.
+Angioplasty does not reverse or cure the underlying disease of atherosclerosis.
+It is very important for patients to make lifestyle changes, including eating a healthy diet that is low in saturated fat, exercising and not smoking.
+Patients with diabetes, high blood pressure and/or high cholesterol need to follow the treatment plan prescribed by their doctors.

 Angioplasty may have to be repeated if the same artery becomes blocked again, a condition called restenosis.
-If a stent is placed at the time of the angioplasty, the chance of restenosis is reduced but it can still occur.
+If a stent is placed, the chance of restenosis is reduced but it can still occur.

 Only about half of patients with renal vascular hypertension caused by atherosclerosis have their blood pressure successfully treated or improved by angioplasty/stenting.
-By the time the procedure is done, many of these patients have disease in small arteries within the kidney that does not respond to angioplasty.
+By the time it is done, many of these patients have disease in small arteries within the kidney that does not respond to angioplasty.

-Angioplasty and vascular stenting for peripheral artery disease (PAD) affecting arteries in the pelvis and legs are less successful when there are multiple leg vessels that are narrowed or when small vessels have to be opened.
-Patients with PAD can benefit from smoking cessation, eating a proper diet, exercising regularly and controlling blood cholesterol.
+Angioplasty and vascular stenting for peripheral artery disease (PAD) affecting arteries in the pelvis and legs is less successful when multiple leg vessels are narrowed or when small vessels have to be opened.
+Patients with PAD can benefit from quitting smoking, proper diet, regular exercise and controlling blood cholesterol.

-Angioplasty and stent placement in the carotid artery has been approved by the FDA.
-A dedicated filter device may be used during stent placement to try and help keep blood clots and other plaques from passing into the brain during the procedure, thereby lowering the risk of stroke.
-Surgical repair has been done for many years and has been proven effective and safe when done by skilled surgeons.
-You should discuss with your physician what the potential risks and benefits of carotid artery stenting are in your particular situation.
+Carotid artery angioplasty and stenting is approved by the FDA.
+A dedicated filter device may be used during stenting to help keep blood clots and other plaques from passing into the brain.
+This helps lower the risk of stroke.
+Surgical repair has been done for many years.
+It has been proven effective and safe when done by skilled surgeons.
+Talk to your doctor about the risks and benefits of carotid artery stenting.